 Moreover, you can quickly checkout with display currency of store view via online payment methods supporting multiple currencies such as Paypal, Credit Card, …

 Base currency and Display currency are two critical factors for a Magento site, especially a website including multiple stores or multiple store views.
-Therefore, once you get a complete understanding of these Magento terms, you can use to operate your business more efficiently.
+Therefore, once you get a complete understanding of these Magento terms, you can use it to operate your business more efficiently.